- Portable Games

 With a cry, the man was shot through the chest and fell head first.

 The sound of bone crashing and hitting again the floor echoed through the hallway.
-The Desert Eagle handgun with a silencer fell from the man's hand, making a dry sound and rolling in the hallway.
+The Desert Eagle handgun with a silencer fell from the man's hand, making a dry sound as it rolled down the hallway.

 At first, he was alone.
 Calmness returned to Norse.
 There were several enemies, but judging from the gunshots, there wasn't many left.
 Probably two or three people including the man he just killed.